 - Florence M. Martus, aka “The Waving Girl”

-- Juliette Gordon Low, founder of the Girl Scouts
+- Juliette Gordon Low, Girl Scouts founder

-- Mary Marshall, original owner of The Marshall House
+- Mary Marshall, opened The Marshall House

-- James Lord Pierpont, the lyricist who wrote “Jingle Bells”
+- James Lord Pierpont, “Jingle Bells” lyricist

-- Charles Green, builder of the Green-Medrim House
+- Charles Green, Green-Medrim House builder

 Laurel Grove North is also the final resting place of more than 100 Confederate soldiers who died during the battle at Gettysburg.